 The Government recently released its exposure draft legislation and regulations to implement an expanded national Renewable Energy Target (RET) reflecting the design being considered by the CoAG Working Group on Climate Change and Water.
+Most recently, a number of revisions to this scheme design were agreed at the COAG meeting held in Hobart on 30 April 2009.
 CEEM welcomes the opportunity to contribute to this policy process.

-This submission starts with some general comments on the importance of this policy initiative and key challenges for its development process.
-It then discusses the specific design options proposed in the exposure draft.
+This discussion paper includes some minor updates to our original submission on the exposure draft legislation that incorporate the outcomes of the COAG meeting in April.
+It starts with some general comments on the importance of this policy initiative and key challenges for its development process.
+It then discusses the specific design options proposed in the exposure draft and recent COAG meeting.